catalyst/moodle-auth_userkey/README.md

 **IP restriction**

-If this setting is set to yes, then user have to use the same remote IP address to generate a user key (make a web call) as well as then log in using this key.
-If IP address is different a user will get an error.
+If this setting is set to yes, then your web application has to provie user's ip address to generate a user key.
+Then the user should have provided ip when using this key.
+If ip address is different a user will get an error.

-**Redirect after logout**
+**Logout redirect URL**

 You can set URL to redirect users after they logged out from Moodle.
 For example you can redirect them to logout script of your web application to log users out from it as well.
 This setting is optional.